tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 tables organize
 catalogs locate
 engines compute
+resource managers allocate
 orchestrators coordinate
 models explain
 governance controls
 owners remain accountable
 ```

-Learn the layers.

-Then choose the smallest set that solves the actual problem.
+Scale the machine before scaling the architecture.

+Add a platform layer only when the workload—not fashion—requires it.